 If you decide to move forward, it’s important to know exactly what you want in your new home!
 Remain flexible and listen to all options.
 For example, you may only want a “move-in” condition home however; you can’t find the right one.
 Maybe buying a fixer-upper at a discounted price is better if you.
 Think outside of the box, like plan to use your tax-credit funds or a special loan package, which allows funds for new painting, new carpeting and other cosmetic finishes that will show off your future diamond, which may now be in the rough.
 Now you have lower property taxes and quicker appreciation because of the discounted price you paid for your new home.

 No one likes to feel being taken advantage of by anyone.
 Make an acceptable and fair offer that will make the sellers and you have a warm fuzzy feeling in your tummies.
-If you do that you can be firm with your offer and any counter offer by the seller, because you have given an honest offer.
+If you do that you can negotiate from a strong position with your offer and any counter offer by the seller, because you have given an honest offer.
 By being fair and forthright you will get your new home with the fewest headaches or hurdles.
 In the end all your worries, anger and frustrations will be a thing of the past.
 And you will be a happy homeowner.

 If you want fairness without overpaying for a home, make sure that you and your agent study the MLS statistics in an intelligent way.
 When you look at the comparable, look at homes that are very similar to the home you want to place an offer on — not just in size or bedrooms and baths count, but look at the exterior curb appeal, the various upgrades, square footage, flow of the home, how many other buyers are submitting offers, and your level of interest.
 When you analyze these homes, check the list-price-to-sale-price ratio: What was the ratio homes sold for compared to what the listing price?